d-quinteros/RideshareSolver/README.md

 The objective of this problem is to maximize profit from providing transportation services, given constraints on distance and the total number of trips.
-Three trip types are available: long-distance (50km, $40 profit), medium-distance (30km, $20 profit), and short-distance (10km, $5 profit).
+Three passenger types are available: long-distance passenger (50km, $40 profit), medium-distance passenger (30km, $20 profit), and short-distance passenger (10km, $5 profit).
 The constraints are a maximum total distance of 1000 kilometers and a maximum of 20 total trips.
-The goal is to determine the optimal number of each trip type to maximize the total profit, subject to these constraints and the non-negativity of the number of trips.
+The goal is to determine the optimal number of each passenger type to maximize the total profit, subject to these constraints and the non-negativity of the number of trips.